WaveProp/GmshSDK/README.md

 gmsh.finalize()
 ```

-See the [api manual](https://gmsh.info/doc/texinfo/gmsh.html#Gmsh-API) for more information on what you can with `gmsh`.
+See the [gmsh api manual](https://gmsh.info/doc/texinfo/gmsh.html#Gmsh-API) for more
+information on what you can with `gmsh`.